vinegarhq/vinegarhq.github.io/src/Sober/FAQ/index.md

 ## Is Sober ever going to be distributed outside of Flatpak?
-Unfortunately no. It is for the same reason as to why Sober is closed source.
-Additionally, this allows us to implement tighter restrictions in order to prevent any abuse.
+Unfortunately no. This is because it would be more easier to debug Sober using a reproducible runtime environment.
+However, this may change in the future, as we are in consideration about native packages, with the first rollout potentially in the AUR.

 ## ARM64 support/VR support?